IJASI/KaseiCoin/README.md

 ![FrontEnd](/images/Deployement_AtAddress.JPG)

-Once the coin contract is deployed you will have access to capabilities such as addMinter, mint, decrease/increase allowance, and check balance.
+Once the coin contract is deployed you will have access to capabilities such as add+Minter, mint, decrease/increase allowance, and check balance.
 See screenshot showing a balance of 20 tokens.

 ![FrontEnd](/images/Deployement_balanceOf_address.JPG)